Kamaiya and kamlari: Kamaiya abolition

 Increasing protests against the kamaiya system, organized by the "Kamaiya movement", led to its abolition in 2000.
 On 17 July that year, the Government of Nepal announced the Kamaiya system be banned, all Kamaiyas be freed and their debts be cancelled.
 Although most Kamaiya families were freed, the system has persisted.
-Many Kamaiyas were evicted by their former landlords and released into poverty without any support.
-Others received land that was unproductive.
+Many Kamaiyas were evicted by their former landlords and released into poverty without support.
+Others received unproductive land.

 To alleviate the poverty of the affected people – the main cause of the system – rehabilitation and distribution of land were promised to ex-Kamaiya families.
 To put action behind the attempts to discuss the land issue with the government, the ex-Kamaiyas started occupying land in Kailali and Bardiya districts in the winter of 2005–06.
 But a decade after being liberated, the freed Kamaiyas are forced to live a very difficult life as the government has still not fulfilled its promises of providing a proper rehabilitation and relief package.